david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

-Creating the flow is very simple:
+Creating the flow is very simple using the :meth:`~pywa.client.WhatsApp.create_flow` method:

 .. code-block:: python
     :linenos: